FP-22-23/java-term-project-OscarMLB24/README.md

 - _String askForString(String question)_: Returns the user's answer after having been asked with the parameter "question".

 - _Integer Integer askForInteger(String question, Integer interA, Integer interB)_: Returns the user's answer after having been asked with the parameter "question".
-If the answered number is not an Integer, is lower than parameter "interA" or it is equals or higher than paramter "interB", the user will be asked again.
+If the answered number is not an `Integer`, is lower than parameter "interA" or it is equals or higher than paramter "interB", the user will be asked again.

 - _From F1(...) to F15(...)_: Specific test methods to implement the previous described `Matches` methods.